Senth/minecraft-mod-manager/README.md

   -h, --help            show this help message and exit --verbose             Print more massages
-  --debug               Turn on debug messages --pretend             Only pretend to update/configure.
+  --debug               Turn on debug messages --pretend             Only pretend to install/update/configure.
 Does not change anything
 ```

-## Installation

-1. Install with `$ pip install --user minecraft-mod-manager`

 ## Authors